Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-post-block-cpu.md

 ## Conclusion

-The proposed approach provides a way to derive a more objective and real-time fee calculation based on actual resource consumption.
+The proposed approach provides a way to derive a more objective (but not fully objective) and real-time fee calculation based on actual resource consumption.
 However, it introduces certain complexities and potential vulnerabilities.
 The resulting fee calculations are likely to be closer than a fully subjective CPU measure but would still not be fully synchronized.